Citizens of the World: The Foundation and Global Growth of Deloitte’s Footprint

 “I am almost obliged to conceal the fact that you are in Africa for fear of getting more work for you to do there,” Deloitte partner John George Griffiths wrote to staff member Edward Adams in 1888.
 Griffiths himself went to Paris twice a year to inspect the books of one client, and visited New York the same year Adams went to South Africa.
 Two years later, Deloitte opened its first international office, on Wall Street.

 Deloitte’s international footprint grew quickly thereafter.
-By the start of World War I in 1914, there were offices in Argentina, Mexico, Brazil, Canada, Russia and Cuba, as well as on the island of Java (a joint venture with George A. Touche & Co. that was the first formal connection between Deloitte and Touche), and in South Africa and Southern Rhodesia (the future Zimbabwe).
+By the start of World War I in 1914, there were offices in Argentina, Mexico, Brazil, Canada and Cuba, as well as on the island of Java (a joint venture with George A. Touche & Co. that was the first formal connection between Deloitte and Touche), and in South Africa and Southern Rhodesia (the future Zimbabwe).
 Engagements came from Ireland, Norway, India, Egypt, Chile and Singapore.

 The structure of these new practices would resonate with Deloitte professionals today: a network of associated firms, each with their own partners, who referred work to those in other associated firms.
 The New York office would soon be the hub of a network of its own branch offices across North America.
 Associated firms in continental Europe and southern Africa followed suit.